triasha72/Surrogate-model-learning/READMe.md

 surrogate was struggling hardest at small deflection values — a classic sign of sparse coverage in a 4D space.

-Two fixes: bumped samples to 80, and log-transformed the inputs that span orders of magnitude (E and I).
+Two fixes: increased number of samples to 80, and log-transformed the inputs that span orders of magnitude (E and I).
 That second fix turned out to matter more than the first.